Hard disk drive: Development

 By contrast, HGST (now part of Western Digital) focused on developing ways to seal helium-filled drives instead of the usual filtered air.
 Since turbulence and friction are reduced, higher areal densities can be achieved due to using a smaller track width, and the energy dissipated due to friction is lower as well, resulting in a lower power draw.
 Furthermore, more platters can be fit into the same enclosure space, although helium gas is notoriously difficult to prevent escaping.
 Thus, helium drives are completely sealed and do not have a breather port, unlike their air-filled counterparts.
+They have two top covers, the second is laser welded in place and is the only one visible from the exterior.

 Other recording technologies are either under research or have been commercially implemented to increase areal density, including Seagate's heat-assisted magnetic recording (HAMR).
 HAMR requires a different architecture with redesigned media and read/write heads, new lasers, and new near-field optical transducers.
 HAMR shipped commercially in early 2024 after technical issues delayed its introduction by more than a decade, from earlier projections as early as 2009.
 HAMR's planned successor, bit-patterned recording (BPR), has been removed from the roadmaps of Western Digital and Seagate.
 Western Digital's microwave-assisted magnetic recording (MAMR), also referred to as energy-assisted magnetic recording (EAMR), was sampled in 2020, with the first EAMR drive, the Ultrastar HC550, shipping in late 2020.
 Two-dimensional magnetic recording (TDMR) and "current perpendicular to plane" giant magnetoresistance (CPP/GMR) heads have appeared in research papers.

 Some drives have adopted dual independent actuator arms to increase read/write speeds and compete with SSDs.

 A 3D-actuated vacuum drive (3DHD) concept and 3D magnetic recording have been proposed.

 Depending upon assumptions on feasibility and timing of these technologies, Seagate forecasts that areal density will grow 20% per year during 2020–2034.